 Best Overall: Zpacks Duplex

 The Zpacks Duplex probably needs very little introduction from me as it is the all-star of online videos and content.
-Zpacks is an amazing US company which builds their tents from dyneema which is a very waterproof material that is also incredibly light in weight.
+Zpacks is an amazing US company that builds their tents from Dyneema which is a very waterproof material that is also incredibly light in weight.

 Zpacks Duplex Benefits & Features

 - Trekking Pole Tent – Since it needs your trekking poles you have a much lighter weight on the tent itself instead of requiring poles in addition, though poles are available should you want to use them instead.

 - Wide Tarp Overhang Moisture Catch – There is a 4.5 inch wide strip of bug netting which allows moisture and condensation to fall outside of your tent helping you stay dry in all environments.

 - Tall Bathtub Floor – Unlike most tents this has an 8″ bathtub floor which ensures nothing can accidentally get into the tent floor.

 - Cost – A big negative for most people is the price tag which it comes with.
 The $600 price point is a big hit when you are looking to budget out gear.